bowst/howst/README.md

 ```

 2. You'll also need to ensure that the site/code directory is completely empty.
 Otherwise the git clone will fail.
+3. Be sure the drush site alias file in `files/drush` contains the alias you specifiy in the `Vagrantfile`
 3. Lastly, you'll need to ensure that you're settings.php file in the repo will point to the configured db on the VM.
 3. Ok, finally!
 Now you can `vagrant up`
 4. If there are no errors, you're almost there!
 Just ssh into the VM using `vagrant ssh`, then run the `pull-db` command to recreate the db.
 This can be used anytime from anywhere in the VM.